 Observations by Faculty Center Staff

-At the Faculty Center, we regularly receive requests for classroom observations in both face-to-face and online modalities as part of faculty development.
+We regularly receive requests for classroom observations in both face-to-face and online modalities as part of faculty development.
 We do these observations only when requested by the individual faculty member, and all results and discussions about the observations are kept strictly confidential.

 To set up an appointment for a classroom observation by Faculty Center staff, give us a call at 407-823-3544, or fill out a request form.
-We’ll call you back within two business days to arrange a preliminary meeting.

 Observations by Student Consultants on Teaching